University-of-Texas-at-Dallas-Education/.github/profile/README.md

 **Step 3: Generate an API Key**
 * Navigate to Azure OpenAI Resource.
 * Go to Keys and Endpoint.
-* Copy your API Key and endpoint for Amplify integration.
+* Copy your API Key and endpoint for CometAI integration.

 #### Monitoring & Managing Costs
 To avoid unexpected expenses, follow these best practices: